persteenolsen/flask-vercel-start-one/README.md

 - Download Python from the official website [Python](https://python.org/)
 - Download the the Python extension for Visual Studio Code which automatically include the Pylance extionsion
+- Make sure that you have installed Python and Flask by the commands in Powershell: "python --version" or "flask --version"
 - Download / fork this Flask Starter Web App from my GitHub
 - Create the virtual envirement ".venv" for the Flask Web App by Powershell or by VS Code
 - Virtual Enviroment by VS Code: "View - Command Palette - Python Create Enviroment"